Skip to main content

 For every £1 invested, our Carers Worldwide Model generates £7.79 of social and material return.

-For 10 years we have worked with dedicated partners in India, Nepal and Bangladesh.
-We work to raise awareness of the realities of carers’ lives, the joys and challenges of caring.
+We work with dedicated partners in India, Nepal and Bangladesh to raise awareness of the realities of carers’ lives, the joys and challenges of caring.
 Our Carers Worldwide Model takes a holistic approach to transforming the lives of carers, those they care for, and their family members.

 Our Journey